inga-divra/react-fundamentals-projects/README.md

 # React Fundamentals Projects

-In this repository, you'll find small projects I completed while learning React hooks.
+In this repository, you'll find small projects I completed while learning React hooks and fundamental concepts.
+These projects helped me understand key aspects of React development, including state management, component lifecycle, and user interaction handling.
+These projects were part of John Smilga's React course, which provided a comprehensive learning experience.
-These projects are part of John Smilga's React course I took.

 For more information, visit [John Smilga's website](https://johnsmilga.com/).

 ## Projects Overview